pzavolinsky/ts-unused-exports/README.md

 The output should be:
 ```
-1 module with usused exports
+1 module with unused exports
 math: add1
 ```